2007 Belgian Champ Car Grand Prix: Race

 In the last thirty laps, Bourdais led away from the starting grid and held the lead until his second pit stop lap 40.
 On that lap, Bourdais lost the lead to a pack of alternate strategy cars who had pitted for the second time during a caution period on lap 27.
 Included in this pack were his teammate Graham Rahal who took the lead until he ducked into the pits on lap 47, relinquishing the lead to Bourdais.

 On lap 50, a caution came out.
 Most drivers pitted a final pitstop but four drivers stayed out: Bruno Junqueira, Simon Pagenaud, local driver Jan Heylen, and Tristan Gommendy.
 Of the four drivers, Junqueira's gambit was the most dangerous to Bourdais, as he had stopped on lap 49.
-The other drivers' only real hope for success was a lot of full course caution laps.
+In order for the other drivers to catch up, they had to perform a number of full course caution laps.

 When the green flag came out again, the order was Pagenaud, Heylen, Gommendy, Junqueira, and Bourdais.
 After two hard fought laps, Junqueira gave up fourth place to Bourdais.
 Five laps later Gommendy gave up third spot shortly before pitting and then retiring with an oil leak.

-Heylen gave up his gambit on lap 59 and while Pagenaud gamely hung on to the lead until lap 63, he never had any reasonable chance to make the end of the race.
-With that stop, Bourdais re-inherited the lead, while behind him Junqueira gamely clung to second place while saving fuel at the same time.
+Heylen gave up his gambit on lap 59 and while Pagenaud gamely hung on to the lead until lap 63, it was unlikely that he would make the end of the race.
+With that stop, Bourdais re-inherited the lead, while behind him Junqueira clung to second place while saving fuel at the same time.
 Rahal did not have fuel concerns but was not able to find his way around the veteran driver.